kaiiiz/hugo-theme-monochrome/exampleSite/content/en/layouts/gallery/docs.md

 Gallery layout is useful for demonstrating pictures and its statistical data.

-> This layout can be used on both list layout and single layout.
+> This layout can be used on both section page and regular post.

 ## Configuration